Sakkara Step Pyramid in giza

 Like the rest of Memphis and its Necropolis, a UNESCO World Heritage Site, Saqqara is of great importance from the point of view of archaeology and history.
 Because of the many pyramids, mastabas, temples, and burial complexes present in the site, it also explain the evolution of the Egyptian way of burying their dead, the religious factors involved, and even the development of structures for several centuries.

-The Step Pyramid of Djoser: An Architectural Marvel
+the Step Pyramid of Djoser: An Architectural Marvel

 The most important feature of Saqqara is undoubtedly the Step Pyramid of Djoser—the first ever constructed pyramid and a stunning illustration of Egyptian brilliance.
 The pyramid has a height of about 62 meters and consists of six steps of diminishing size so that the pyramid takes on its usual stepped shape.
 The architect of the chaste was the first to use stones in grand structures and set stone slabs that would later develop into the true pyramids of Giza.